Dean85e/portfolio_project1/README.md

 ## The about us section

-        * The About us section gives the user information about the club including what it offers its members.
+        * The About us section gives the user information about the club including what it offers to its members.

         * This section also has a time table clearly stating the schedule for each day, time and age group.